 How Many Participants Are There?

-For the main conference the number of participants is limited to 25 people including the two of us.
+For the main conference we limit the number of participants to 25 including the two of us.
 That gives everyone the chance to talk to everyone else and makes it easier to foster a good community atmosphere.
 FIWE Extra is smaller because not everyone is able or willing to extend their FIWE experience to a full week.

 Who Can Participate?